sergeych/hybrid8/README.md

 ## Main difference from therubyracer/features not ready

-- H8 is thread safe (uses Lockers) but script is executed in the calling ruby thread without releasing gvl (other ruby threads can not perform on this core while javascript code runs).
-We are working on it, as simply releasing GVL and reacquring it may degrade performance.
+- H8 is thread safe (uses Lockers) but script is executed in the calling ruby thread without releasing gvl so other ruby threads can not perform in parallel with js/coffee thread.
+We are working on it, as simply releasing GVL and reacquring it on any call to ruby VM may severely degrade performance.

 - labmda/proc passed as var to the context **does not receives first (this) argument automatically!**